SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 it is assumed that this value will be a number between ``0.0`` and ``1.0`` inclusive.)

-..
-QUESTION: should I *make* this range be part of the protocol?

 The ``RandomNumberGenerator`` protocol does not make any assumptions about how each random number will be generated – it just requires that any generator provides a standard way to generate a new random number.

-Here's an implementation of a class that conforms to the ``RandomNumberGenerator`` protocol.
+Here's an implementation of a class that adopts and conforms to the ``RandomNumberGenerator`` protocol.
 This class implements a pseudorandom number generator algorithm known as a :newTerm:`linear congruential generator`: